o-t-w/html-email-guide/src/content/docs/guides/images.md

 **Show animated avif and gif side by side here**

 ## Optimise your images
-Run your images through a tool like [Squoosh](https://squoosh.app/) or TinyPNG to reduce the file size.
+Run your images through a tool like [Squoosh](https://squoosh.app/) to reduce the file size.